feerposser/basic-docker-network-tutorial/readme.md

 This going to create an image using the Dockerfile in that folder.
 This file includes just two important elements:

 1. the installation of all dependencies inside the requirements.txt file that includes `Flask` and `flask-mongoengine` packages
-2. the exposure of the 5000 port that is default when using Flask
+2. running the app.py when it finishes

 After running the command, we can check if the image was created by typing `docker images`: